 - Mastering Collaboration Tools in Office 365

-The outlook is by-far Microsoft’s premium email client and is still regarded as one of the best in the business, making it the core of Office 365’s Productivity Tools, with integrations with other applications like a CRM or ERP system.
+Outlook is by far Microsoft’s premium email client and is still regarded as one of the best in the business, making it the core of Office 365’s Productivity Tools, with integrations with other applications like a CRM or ERP system.
 But email is no longer the only means for communication and collaboration anymore; it won’t be disappearing anytime soon, but we’ve already had clients start adopting more effective ways to work within the Office 365 suite.

 - Plan IT: It All Starts with a Migration